diefenbach/django-lfs/docs/developer/howtos/how_to_add_own_criteria/index.rst

 How to add an own criteria
 ==========================

-In this how-to you will learn how to add an own criterion.
+In this how-to you will learn how to add own criteria to LFS.

-The goal is to create a criterion, in which the customer can enter a SKU and decide (via operators) whether the criterion is valid if the product, with the entered SKU, is in the cart or not.
+The goal in this how-to is to create a criterion, for which the :term:`shop manager` can enter a SKU and decide (via operators) whether the criterion is valid if the product with the entered SKU is within the cart or not.

-Please see also the example application  :download:`product_criterion
+You can :download:`download the example application
-<product_criterion.tar.gz>` or refer to the default implementation of LFS within
-``lfs.criteria.models``.
+<product_criterion.tar.gz>` here.

 Create an application
 =====================

-First you need to create a default Django application (or use an existing one), where  you can put in your plugin.
+First you need to create a default :term:`Django` application (or use an existing one), where  you can put in your plugin.
 If you do not know how to do this, please refer to the excellent `Django tutorial
 <http://docs.djangoproject.com/en/dev/intro/tutorial01/>`_.

 Implement the Criterion Model
 =============================

-The main part of the criterion consists of a model which must inherit from the ``Criterion`` base class.
+The main part of the application consists of a criterion model which must inherit from the ``Criterion`` base class.

 Create the Class
 ----------------